-CSAFE research and training involves many statistical, forensic science and legal terms that may be unfamiliar to the general public.
+CSAFE research and training involves many statistical, forensic science and legal terms that may be unfamiliar to various individuals.
 We invite you to use the material below as a resource for learning more about the type of work we do.
+For more definitions, find more than 4,000 terms organized by forensic discipline on the OSAC Lexicon.

 Recent approaches in 3D imaging take advantage of digital photography.
 A set of digital images of a footmark or target area of interest taken in different viewpoints is required to create a detailed and accurate 3D model.
 Appropriate software allows visualization of a 3D model in different ways, allowing accurate measurements from a 3D trace or performing a comparison of multiple traces.